SK-EID/smart-id-java-client/README.md

 * `USER_REFUSED_CONFIRMATIONMESSAGE`: User cancelled on confirmationMessage screen.
 * `USER_REFUSED_CONFIRMATIONMESSAGE_WITH_VC_CHOICE`: User cancelled on confirmationMessageAndVerificationCodeChoice screen.

-### The error codes can be validated using the SmartIdRequestBuilderService
+### The error codes can be validated using the ErrorResultHandler

 ```java
 try {